Learn what you need to know about leave requirements in the UK and how Justworks EOR can help you streamline hiring.

 Fathers are entitled to two weeks of paid paternity leave and receive 90% of average weekly earnings or £184.03 (whichever is lower).

 Parents can take up to 18 weeks of unpaid leave per child, limited to four weeks per year until the child turns 18.
 This leave must be taken in week-long increments, with 21 days' notice to the employer.
-Additionally, parents of infants needing specialist neonatal care are entitled to up to 12 weeks of paid leave.
+Additionally, parents of infants needing specialized neonatal care are entitled to up to 12 weeks of paid leave.

-Employees are entitled to take time off to deal with the death or critical illness of a close family member or child.
+Employees are entitled to take time off for the death or critical illness of a close family member or child.
 Parents can take up to two weeks of bereavement leave and receive SSP if they’ve lost a child under the age of 18 or experienced a stillbirth.
 Otherwise, there is no specific statutory requirement for bereavement leave, but most employers allow three to five working days off.

 In the UK, employees are entitled to paid time off on national holidays, no matter how long they've been employed.
 These vary by country.
 Wales and England have eight, Scotland has 9, and Northern Ireland has 10 public holidays.
 Employers are not required to pay employees for this time off, but they must provide the additional Monday off if a holiday falls on a weekend.